Monday, May 17, 2010

 The voice from the Middle tells us that relationships are not seen as means to some other end.
 They are gifts in themselves.
 The Active camp wants to climb up the ladder of relationships and take the lead to accomplish higher ends.
 The Passive are reserved, shy, a bit too withdrawn to step forward into relationships or leadership.
 The Middle voice reminds us that we are made to love.
 To be human is to love: to love God, to love ourselves, to love others.
 The Middle voice shows others the way of love by compassionately serving others.
 Middle folks find themselves laying down their lives to help for others.
 That is the meaning of compassion, the willingness to suffer on behalf of others.
 This is the voice from the Middle.

 Reflect upon these three voices of action: the Active, the Passive and the Middle.
-Which camp do you find yourself in most often?
-How does that camp feel to you?
-What troubles does that camp present?
+Which voice speaks in your life most often?
+How does that voice feel to you?
 If you discover you are a take charge Active voice person, try spending a 24 hour block of time laying low, moving out of the spotlight, allowing things to happen rather than controlling everything, just to experience life from the other side.
 If you know you are a Passive voice person, see if there is any resentment or bitterness built up inside you from feeling that you’ve been walked on, used as a doormat and not appreciated for who you are.
 Try letting go of that stuff.
-No matter what camp you find as home, try becoming more aware of the other types of action within the human family.
+No matter what voice you find as home, try becoming more aware of the other types of action within the human family.
 Above all, take a little time this week, in daily life, to pay more attention to the voice from the Middle.